 Now What?

-So a good deal for low-cost trades placing Robinhood aside.
+So, a good deal for low-cost trades, placing Robinhood aside.

 Banking

-This time it sincerely has coverage.
+This time, it sincerely has coverage.
 Zero-rate stock-buying and selling app Robinhood is launching Cash Management, a new feature that earns customers 2.05% APY interest on uninvested cash in their account with the potential to spend it through a special Mastercard debit card.

 Competition

-Why is every provider getting a debit card into the arms of its customers?
-In 2014, lower back when Chime raised its $18 million Series B, TechCrunch said that the company “earns approximately 1.Five percent in costs in line with the transaction” that went through its debit card.
+Why is every provider getting a debit card into the hands of its customers?
+In 2014, lower back when Chime raised its $18 million Series B, TechCrunch said that the company “earns approximately 1 Five percent in costs in line with the transaction” that went through its debit card.